Eurail: Reservations

 Although reservations for Eurail Pass holders are not usually required for local or regional trains, they are needed for most high-speed, international, and overnight trains.
 Surcharges are often required to guarantee seat reservations, meals, drinks, and free Wi-Fi.
 The fees vary by carrier, agent and route, and travellers can usually avoid paying excess fees by taking regional or local trains.
-Reservations can be made at the station, online on the carrier's website, on the Eurail site, in the Rail Planner App, by telephone, or at a travel agency.

 High-speed trains

 Many high-speed trains require a reservation.
 Examples include: